Ass (album): Release

 A few weeks prior to the 1990s CD release a few Abbey Road Studios mastered C90 cassettes of Ass were distributed to a handful of music industry people.
-It appears from the track listing on these cassettes that Ass was originally planned to have five bonus tracks: "Dreaming", "Piano Red", "Rock & Roll", "Regular", and "Do You Mind".
+It appears from the track listing on these cassettes that Ass was originally planned to have five bonus tracks: "Dreaming" (Molland), "Piano Red" (Ham), "Rock & Roll" (Evans), "Regular" (Molland) and "Do You Mind" (Molland).
 This idea was clearly scrapped, as "Do You Mind" was the only one included on that version of the album.
 (A different version of that song appeared on the 2010 remaster.)

 Ass was the Apple Records label's last original album release that was not by an ex-Beatle.
+From then on, only the Beatles as solo artists were left to release records on the Apple label.